Second Circuit Affirms Sabine: New Focus on Horizontal Privity Requirement May Affect Oil and Gas Gathering Agreement Terms

 Doug has deep experience representing lenders, debtors and official and ad hoc committees.
 He works primarily with bank and hedge fund investors and co-leads Orrick’s hedge fund client initiative.
+Doug also represents debtors in the Energy and Technology sectors.

 Prior to joining Orrick, Doug was special counsel at Cadwalader, where he was best known for his representation of the United States Treasury in the bankruptcies of both General Motors and Chrysler (M&A Advisor’s Magnus Deal of the Year).
 Treasury also retained Doug in the restructuring of several financial institutions.